novoalab/nanoRMS/README.md

 ## General description
-NanoRMS predicts modification stoichiometries by identifying those reads that show distinct current intensity distributions in the query dataset, compared to those observed in a control dataset (i.e. ideally an unmodifi dataset for that site of interest).
+NanoRMS predicts modification stoichiometries by identifying reads that show distinct current intensity distributions in the query dataset, compared to those observed in a reference dataset.

 NanoRMS uses as input Nanopolish eventalign output files, and then performs the following steps: